binyaminyblatt/audnexus-kometa-series/README.md

 Plex.
 This is done by generating collections from the "Mood" tags that Audnexus adds to each book's metadata from each Audible series they are a part of.

-Kometa is "a project that has been designed to ease the creation and maintenance of metadata, collections, and playlists within a Plex Media Server".
+> Kometa (formerly known as Plex Meta Manager) is a powerful tool designed
+> to give you complete control over your media libraries.
+With Kometa, you
+> can take your customization to the next level, with granular control over
+> metadata, collections, overlays, and much more.

 There are other tools made with a similar purpose such as [Plex-Auto-Collections](https://github.com/mza921/Plex-Auto-Collections) but I've had the most success with Kometa.